jensengroup/xyz2mol/README.md

 # xyz2mol

+This program is now included in the [take_elemtary_step repo](https://github.com/jensengroup/take_elementary_step) and I'm moving development of this program over to that repo.

 Converts an xyz file to an RDKit mol object

 The code is  based on this paper Yeonjoon Kim and Woo Youn Kim "Universal Structure Conversion Method for Organic Molecules: From Atomic Connectivity to Three-Dimensional Geometry" Bull.
 Korean Chem.
 Soc.
 2015, Vol. 36, 1769-1777 DOI: 10.1002/bkcs.10334